ETS-Android3/input-method-bloom/README.md

 Bloom was available in the Google play store for a long time.
 Soon a new version will be published based on the code you find here in GitHub.

+# Privacy Policy
+Arthur van der Knaap built the Bloom app as an Open Source app.
+This SERVICE is provided no cost and is intended for use as is.
+The service does not collect any data.